What is psoriatic arthritis?

 There aren’t any diets that can cure psoriatic arthritis.

-Having a diet that’s healthy, balanced, nutritious and low in fat, salt and sugar is good for your overall health and well-being.
+Having a diet that is healthy, balanced, nutritious and low in fat, salt and sugar, is good for your overall health and wellbeing.
 This is particularly important if you have psoriatic arthritis.

 Being overweight will put extra strain on your joints, such as your hips, knees and back.
 A healthy diet is also good for your heart health.

-Eating plenty of fresh fruit and vegetables, and drinking around two litres of water a day is also good for your health.
+Eating plenty of fresh fruit and vegetables and drinking around two litres of water a day is also good for your health.
 Talk to your doctor, a dietitian or visit the NHS Eatwell Guide website if you need more information.
+The Eatwell Guide - NHS.